Monika-81/Project1/README.md

 <br>

 ### **Future features**
-The current website has all the potential of growth in aspect of what the members will request from the membership and what the club hopes to achieve.
-Some features I'd like to ad in the future is a live calendar with updates about upcoming events, with the possibility to read more about each event and to sign up to participate if a member would like to join the event.
-Another potential feature is a page containing a small shop for club merchandise, a forum where the members can communicate directly with each other and a gallery containing pictures from past event.
+The current website has all the potential of growth based on what the members will request from the club membership and what the club hopes to achieve.
+Some features I'd like to ad in the future is a live calendar with updates about upcoming events.
+With the possibility to both read more about each event and to sign up to participate, if the member would like to join the event.
+Other potential features is a page containing a small shop for club merchandise, a forum where the members can communicate directly with each other and a gallery containing pictures from past event.

 [Back to top](#beerlicious)